Last updated on 1 November 2021

 Vacuum-assisted needle biopsy

-If you have already been diagnosed with a noncancerous tumour, this procedure, also performed under local anaesthesia, allows your surgeon to remove all the affected tissue so you don’t need to undergo a second surgery.
-Using a cutting mechanism and assisted imaging technology, your surgeon will cut up the tissue and draw it through the opening of the needle using a vacuum.
-This procedure usually takes around 20 minutes and is commonly used to remove fibroadenoma.
+If you have already been diagnosed with a noncancerous tumour, a vacuum-assisted needle biopsy, also performed under local anaesthesia, allows your surgeon to remove all the affected tissue so you don’t need to undergo a second surgery.

 If the biopsy tests come back with a diagnosis of breast cancer, your surgeon will look to the least invasive procedure necessary to treat the cancer with the aim of saving the breast where it is feasible to do so.
 The advances in modern MIS make this increasingly possible for early stage breast cancer.
 Your surgeon may recommend any of the following:

-Instead of removing the whole breast (mastectomy), your surgeon uses MIS to remove just the lump while conserving the rest of the breast.
+Instead of removing the whole breast (mastectomy), your surgeon uses a minimally invasive surgery procedure such as a lumpectomy to remove just the lump while conserving the rest of the breast.